Michael Duca: Priesthood

-In 1986, Duca was appointed as vocations director for the diocese and as chaplain at Southern Methodist University in Dallas.
+In 1985, Duca was appointed as diocesan vocations director and as chaplain at Southern Methodist University.
 In 1994, Duca traveled to Rome to study at the Pontifical University of St. Thomas Aquinas, receiving a Licentiate in Canon Law in 1996.
 After returning to Texas in 1996, Duca was named rector of Holy Trinity Seminary, a position he would hold until 2008.